-The site is located within the Belper and Milford Conservation Area.
-It is an unlisted brick dwelling, with stone dressings and half-timbered gables, of reasonably high status, built in the first decade of the 20th century, in a local version of the Arts and Crafts style.
+Green Bank is an unlisted brick dwelling, with stone dressings and half-timbered gables, of reasonably high status, built in the first decade of the 20th century, in a local version of the Arts and Crafts style.
 However, it is considered to be an 'attribute' of the World Heritage Site and, therefore, a contributory component of its significance.
+This is borne out by documentary evidence showing that Green Bank was built by the Strutts, making it an integral part of the narrative of textile manufacture.

-This is borne out by documentary evidence showing that Green Bank was built by the Strutts, making it part of the narrative of textile manufacture.
-The Strutt Farm Rental shows that Green Bank was finished by 1908 as the first tenants had an agreement from 25 April of that year.
-The property was sub-let after a year or two to the English Sewing Cotton Ltd, providing accommodation for a series of tenants, the specific details of which are unknown, at this time, other than evidence that a George Janes, from Macclesfield, Cheshire was lodging in Belper as a Silk Mill Manager in 1911, as a Silk Throwing Manager and later, in an electoral roll (in possibly 1919), at Green Bank.
+The Strutt Farm Rental shows that Green Bank was finished by 1908 as the first tenants had an agreement from 25th April of that year.
+The property was sub-let after a year or two to the English Sewing Cotton Ltd., providing accommodation for a series of tenants, the specific details of which are unknown, at this time, other than evidence that a George Janes, from Macclesfield, Cheshire was lodging in Belper as a Silk Mill Manager in 1911, as a Silk Throwing Manager and later, in an electoral roll (in possibly 1919), at Green Bank.

-The 1939 Registration Act shows that Walter Makin, a Silk Mill Manager, and his family were living at Green Bank, which was subsequently sold to the Makin family by the Strutts.
-A definite drift of skilled silk labour, to Belper and Milford, from Macclesfield (from census information) was possibly as a result of a decline in this similar industry.
+The 1939 Registration Act shows that Walter Makin, a Silk Mill Manager, and his family was living at Green Bank, which was subsequently sold to the Makin family by the Strutts.
+A definite drift of skilled silk labour, to Belper and Milford, from Macclesfield (from census information) was possibly as a result of a decline in a similar industry.